tryglow/glow/README.md

 ## Self-Hosting

-You can self-host Glow if you would like to run it yourself.
+You can self-host Linky if you would like to run it yourself.
 I haven't written up a guide yet, but watch this space! (or just get stuck in and try it out yourself!)

 ## License